 Civil War Railroads: #2

-The first major battle of the Civil War was the First Battle of Bull Run (Manassas).
-Confederate forces under General Beauregard were losings to the Federals under General McDowell.
-Losing that is, until General Joe Johnson and General Thomas (Stonewall) Jackson arrived by train from the Shenandoah Valley.
+The first major battle of the Civil War was the First Battle of Bull Run (Manassas), Confederate forces under General Beauregard were losings to the Federals under General McDowell.
+Losing that is, until General Joe Johnson and General Thomas (Stonewall) Jackson arrived with reinforcements by train from the Shenandoah Valley.
 The federals were subsequently routed leaving Washington City virtually open to invasion by Southern forces.

 Thereafter, the Confederates would repeatedly move troops and equipment to the point of Federal attack.
 Thus, early in the conflict, railroads became a critical element in the war.